julio641742/extend-panel-menu/README.md

 - Separate every indicator

 ## Manual install
-To install, simply download and execute "make all && make install".
+To install, simply download and execute `make all` and  `make install`.
 Enable it with Gnome Tweak Tool

 ## One-click install
 It's on [Gnome Shell Extensions](https://extensions.gnome.org/extension/1201/extend-panel-menu/)